Keven Alemán: Herediano

-In August 2014, Alemán left Real Valladolid to join C.S.
-Herediano of Costa Rica.
+In August 2014, Alemán left Real Valladolid to join Herediano of Costa Rica.
 He was unveiled by the team on August 7 with fellow signee Antonio Pedroza.
 He debuted for Herediano on September 11 in a friendly, and scored a goal for the side in a 3–1 victory.
 Alemán made his league debut more than two months later on November 30 in a 1–0 victory over Santos de Guápiles.

 Alemán was loaned out to fellow Costa Rican side Belén in January 2015, for the remainder of the season.
 He made his debut for the team against Carmelita on January 2.
 He scored his first goal for Belén against Limón in a 1–4 loss on February 14.

 Belén

 In July 2016, Aleman transferred to Belén, in order to accommodate his request for more playing time.

 Saprissa

 In December 2016, it was announced that Aleman had signed a 2.5 year contract with Saprissa.
 In January 2018, it was announced that Aleman had left the club after one year.